k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 # Batch Commands

-Fabric Runtime Environment supplies the following Batch commands:
+The Fabric runtime environment provides the following sets of Batch commands:

 **Instances Migration**